KPMG to audit SML/GRA: Akufo-Addo has lost faith in state investigative bodies – IMANI

-The founder of IMANI Africa, Franklin Cudjoe says President Akufo-Addo has lost faith in the State’s investigative bodies.
+The president of the policy think tank, IMANI Africa, has asked President Nana Addo Dankwa Akufo-Addo to hand over power to the Vice President, Dr. Mahamudu Bawumia, to avoid any more problems in his last term.

-This comes on the back of President Akufo-Addo appointing KPMG to conduct an immediate audit into the transaction between the GRA and SML.
+This comes as part of conversations concerning the president’s order for KPMG to audit the deal between the Ghana Revenue Authority and SML Ghana.

-A contract which was entered into to enhance revenue assurance in the downstream petroleum sector, the upstream petroleum production and minerals and metals resources value chain

-President Akufo-Addo has tasked KPMG to complete the assignment in two weeks, and submit appropriate recommendations to him.

-In a Facebook post the IMANI boss questioned why the President has mandated a body with no constitutional power to investigate the SML and GRA alleged scandal.

-According to him, he cannot fathom why the President could not direct the Office of Special Prosecutor (OSP) to conduct investigation into the SML and GRA deal but rather KPMG.

-“Clearly the President has lost faith in all the state’s investigative bodies to investigate the SML matter.
-Not even in his own Office of Special Prosecutor he championed with such fanfare and millions of tax payers’ money.
+He noted that it looks like “Clearly the President has lost faith in all the state's investigative bodies to investigate the SML matter.
+Not even in his own Office of Special Prosecutor he championed with such fanfare and millions of taxpayers' money.

-“I know the President is worried about mounting quarterly / monthly scandals even in his last year in office, (which he alone must be blamed for) but l had no idea he would be this erratic in asking a private company with NO constitutional power to investigate grave acts of state institutions the same private company advises for a fee and in some instances in direct competition with other clients of the same state entities it works for,” Mr. Cudjoe stated.
+“I know the President is worried about mounting quarterly/monthly scandals even in his last year in office, (which he alone must be blamed for) but l had no idea he would be this erratic in asking a private company with NO constitutional power to investigate grave acts of state institutions the same private company advises for a fee and in some instances in direct competition with other clients of the same state entities it works for,” he wrote on his Facebook page on Jan 3, 2024.

+He added that the president has not been one to take advice or counsel even though there have been various suggestions on how to run certain aspects of the economy.

 - Corruption has broken jail, running amok under Akufo-Addo - Mahama